syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/WPF.md

 keywords: Assemblies
 ---

-# Perform OCR on WPF
+# Perform OCR in WPF (Windows Presentation Foundation)

 The Syncfusion .NET OCR library used to extract text from scanned PDFs and images in the WPF application with the help of Google's [Tesseract](https://github.com/tesseract-ocr/tesseract) Optical Character Recognition engine.